Lissy93/dashy/README.md

 > For full backup documentation, see: [**Cloud Backup & Sync**](./docs/backup-restore.md)

-Dashy has an **optional** built-in feature for securely backing up your config to a hosted cloud service, and then restoring it on another instance.
-This is useful not only for backing up your configuration off-site, but it also enables Dashy to be used without having write a YAML config file.
+Dashy has an **optional** built-in feature for securely backing up your config to a hosted cloud service and then restoring it on another instance.
+This is useful not only for backing up your configuration off-site but also enables Dashy to be used without having to write a YAML config file.

-All data is fully E2E encrypted before being sent to the backend (done in [`CloudBackup.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/CloudBackup.js) using [crypto.js](https://github.com/brix/crypto-js)'s AES method).
-The data is then sent to a [Cloudflare worker](https://developers.cloudflare.com/workers/learning/how-workers-works), and stored in a [KV](https://developers.cloudflare.com/workers/learning/how-kv-works) data store.
+All data is fully E2E encrypted before being sent to the backend (done in [`CloudBackup.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/CloudBackup.js) using [crypto.js](https://github.com/brix/crypto-js) 's AES method).
+The data is then sent to a [Cloudflare worker](https://developers.cloudflare.com/workers/learning/how-workers-works) and stored in a [KV](https://developers.cloudflare.com/workers/learning/how-kv-works) data store.

 **[⬆️ Back to Top](#dashy)**